Research agenda: Driving forces of policy making and implementation in China

 Theoretically, my research agenda is embedded in the policy process literature, especially the Multiple Streams Framework and the Punctuated Equilibrium Theory.
+Existing theories are predominantly based on studies conducted in North America and Europe.
+My research aims to understand whether and how policymaking in China is different and whether existing theories have explanatory power in this different political context.

 Topics that I study include antimicrobial resistance, health reform, epidemic outbreaks, food safety, crisis management, natural disasters, soil pollution, and environmental accidents.